hitoshi-watase/sercrod/docs/reference/directives/save.md

 - The value of `*save` is parsed as plain text and split by whitespace; it is not evaluated as an expression.
 - When no property list is provided, the entire `_stage ?? _data` object is serialized.
 - When a property list is provided, only the listed top-level properties are included if they exist.
-- The file name is generated as `"Nablla-YYYYMMDD-HHMMSS.json"` using the browser’s local time.
+- The file name is generated as `"Sercrod-YYYYMMDD-HHMMSS.json"` using the browser’s local time.
 - `*save` itself does not change `_stage` or `_data`; it is a read-only export operation.
-- There are no special structural restrictions specific to `*save` beyond the general behavior described above; it can be combined with directives such as `*if` on the same element, as long as you keep in mind that `*save` turns that element into a “save button” whose children are not further processed by Nablla.
+- There are no special structural restrictions specific to `*save` beyond the general behavior described above; it can be combined with directives such as `*if` on the same element, as long as you keep in mind that `*save` turns that element into a “save button” whose children are not further processed by Sercrod.